Wide-angle Image Rectification: A Survey: Camera Models

 Assuming there is an incident ray passing through $[x_c, y_c, z_c]^\mathsf{T}$ and optical center $O$ with an incident angle $\theta$ to the optical axis, the radial distance $r$ from the image point to the principal point can be calculated as:

 Here it is easy to find that $\theta$ should be smaller than $90^\circ$ (since FOV equals two times of $\theta$, so the FOV is smaller than $180^\circ$).
-Otherwise, the incoming ray will not intersect with the image plane, i.e., there is no projection point on the image plane, which means pinhole camera can not see anything behind.
-Most cameras can not see all the points in the 3D world at one time, because of the limited FOV.
+Otherwise, the incoming ray will not intersect with the image plane, i.e., there is no projection point on the image plane, which means the pinhole camera can not see anything behind.
+Most cameras can not see all the points in the 3D world at one time because of the limited FOV.
 We define the points that could be projected onto the image plane in the camera model as the valid projection set and the projection of the point in the valid projection set is a valid projection.
 Thereby, The valid projection of PCM is defined on $\mathbf{\Psi} = \{\mathbf{w} \in \mathbb{R}^3 |z>0\}$.
-For a wide FOV camera with a FOV smaller than $120^\circ$, PCM can be used to describe the moderate distortions together with a proper distortion model.
-Thereby, it is useful in tasks that are not sensitive to distortions.
-However, when distortions become larger, e.g., FOV $> 120^\circ$, PCM is invalid (see Section \ref{distortionmodels}).
+For a wide FOV camera with a FOV smaller than $120^\circ$, PCM can be used to describe the moderate distortions together with a proper distortion model (see Section \ref{distortionmodels}).
+However, when FOV becomes larger, e.g., FOV $> 120^\circ$, a wide FOV camera model could be a better choice for higher accuracy.